 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.2 If an extension beyond 20 working days is required to enable the landlord to respond to the complaint fully, this should be agreed by both parties.
-Yes If the responding officer considers that a response will take longer than 10 working days and also the extended 20 working days then they will contact the resident and explain the reasons for the delay and agree a timeframe.
+Yes If the responding officer considers that a response will take longer than 10 working days and the extended 20 working days then they will contact the resident and explain the reasons for the delay and agree a timeframe.
+If an extension beyond the above timeframes is required to enable the Council to respond to the complaint fully, this will be agreed by both parties.
+Where agreement cannot be reached, details of the relevant Ombudsman will be provided to the resident so they can challenge the Council's plan for responding.
 5.3 Where agreement over an extension period cannot be reached, landlords should provide the Housing Ombudsman's contact details so the resident can challenge the landlord's plan for responding and/or the proposed timeliness of a landlord's response.
 Yes The Housing Ombudsman's contact details are made available to residents throughout the process should they need advice and guidance during any dispute with the Council.
 5.4 Where the problem is a recurring issue, the landlord should consider any older reports as part of the background to the complaint if this will help to resolve the issue for the resident.
 Yes The responding officer will review all background documents and previous complaints when investigating a complaint.
 5.7 Where residents raise additional complaints during the investigation, these should be incorporated into the stage one response if they are relevant and the stage one response has not been issued.
 Where the stage one response has been issued, or it would reasonably delay the response, the complaint should be logged as a new complaint.
 Yes A responding officer will try to include any related complaints raised during the investigation but this will usually delay the provision of a response so these are logged as a new complaint.